grscheller/scheller-linux-archive/notes/gitNotes.md

 ## GIT merge:

 The git merge command is used to merge another branch into your current branch.
 If merge successful without conflicts, you are done.
-If not, changes merged into your working directory with GIT putting comments in the code.
+If not, changes are merged into your working directory with GIT putting comments in the code.
 In this case, you still need to resolve the conflicts and do a git commit.

 ### Merging in another branch